 In England and Wales we have ombudsman for the financial sector, parliament and health services, pensions and utility companies, as well as the regulated legal sector.

 All ombudsman work in areas where it can seem more difficult for people to make their voice heard and can be more difficult for members of the public to get justice when things go wrong.

 Here are some other areas common to ombudsman schemes:

-Our scheme rules set out the framework for how the Legal Ombudsman resolves complaints about legal services.
+Our Scheme Rules set out the framework for how the Legal Ombudsman resolves complaints about legal services.
 These are approved by the Legal Services Board and the Lord Chancellor as required by the Legal Services Act 2007.
-You can learn more about our organisation and governance in the corporate section of this website.
+You can learn more about our organisation and governance by reading our Corporate Publications.